 Salaries and Staff structure: For this Parish Council, the only employee is the Clerk.
 The Councillors receive no pay or allowances.
 The Clerk reports to the Parish Council.

-Policies: From this page, you can view or download these Parish Council policy and guidance documents:
+Policies: From these pages, you can view or download these Parish Council policy and guidance documents:

 - Code of Conduct